ampproject/amphtml/extensions/amp-list/amp-list.md

 is specified using the optional `items` attribute.
 This attribute contains the dot-notated path to the array within the response object.
 The default value is "items".
 To indicate that the response itself is an array, the "." value can be used.
-The array can be nested within the response and accessed using and expression like `items="field1.field2"`.
+The array can be nested within the response and accessed using an expression like `items="field1.field2"`.

 Thus, when `items="items"` is specified (the default) the response must be a JSON object that contains an array property called "items":